MuscleMap/MuscleMap/README.md

-# MuscleMap: An Open-Source, Community-Supported Consortium for Whole-Body Quantitative MRI of Muscle
+# MuscleMap Toolbox: An Open-Source Toolbox for the Analysis of Whole-Body Quantitative MRI of Muscle

 <p align="center">
    <img width="100%" src="https://github.com/MuscleMap/MuscleMap/blob/main/logo.png">
 </p>

-## Planned MuscleMap Phases
+## Overview

-1. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.

-2. Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.

-3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the heterogenous whole-body muscle MRI dataset.
+The MuscleMap Toolbox is an open-source toolbox for the analysis of whole-body quantitative MRI of muscle.

-## Standardized Acquisition Protocol

-We are currently developing the standardized acquisition protocol for whole-body quantitative MRI of muscle.
-You can access the Google doc [here](https://docs.google.com/document/d/1q7AAnPEr7Rj5gb9d_mLrRnAiav1f32J-RPswvOPk5xE/edit?usp=sharing).
-To collaborate on the standardized acquisition protocol, please contact [us](mailto:neuromuscularinsightlab@stanford.edu).

 ## Data Curation
 We strongly recommend following the [Brain Imaging Data Structure (BIDS)](https://bids.neuroimaging.io/) specification for organizing your dataset.